 Now that your child has watched you demonstrate how to SAFEly respond, reverse the roles.
 Let your child play the victim and you the person bullying.
 Coach and encourage your child after they try each SAFE strategy.
 Continue practicing until they feel comfortable and have found their own style of response.

 Want More Information on Bullying Prevention and Intervention?

-Go to www.BrowardSchools.com/Anti-bullying or call the School Climate & Discipline Department at 754-321-1655.
+Go to BrowardSchools.com/Anti-bullying or call the Equity, Diversity and School Climate Department at 754-321-1655.